todd-m/todoist_grader/README.md

 ```

 Filter names are matched case-insensitively against your saved Todoist filters.
 Any name with no match is warned and skipped.

+After printing the table, `make snapshot` also generates `snapshots_graph.html` — a Chart.js line chart showing the last 7 days of task counts (one series per filter) — and opens it in your browser.
+The page respects the system dark/light appearance preference.

 ---